geoserver/geoserver/doc/en/user/source/data/sqlview.rst

 Using a parametric SQL View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Invoking the standard :guilabel:`Layer Preview` for the ``popstates`` parameterized SQL View layer results in all the states being displayed, since no parameter values have been supplied and so the parameter defaults are used.
+The ``popstates`` SQL View layer can be displayed by invoking the :ref:`layerpreview`.
+Initially all the states are displayed, since no parameter values have been supplied and so the defaults are used.
-The SQL view parameters can be specified by adding the ``viewparams`` parameter to the WMS ``GetMap`` request.
+The SQL view parameters are specified by adding the ``viewparams`` parameter to the WMS ``GetMap`` request.
-The ``viewparams``argument is structured as a list of ``key:value`` pairs, separated by semicolons:
+The ``viewparams`` argument is structured as a list of ``key:value`` pairs, separated by semicolons:

   ``viewparams=p1:v1;p2:v2;...``

-If the values contain semicolons or commas these must be escaped with a backslash (``\,`` and ``\;``).
+If the values contain semicolons or commas these must be escaped with a backslash (e.g. ``\,`` and ``\;``).

-For example, to display all states having more than 20 million inhabitatants the following parameter can be added to the ``GetMap`` request:
+For example, to display all states having more than 20 million inhabitatants the following parameter is added to the ``GetMap`` request:

   ``&viewparams=low:20000000``

 .. figure:: images/sqlview-20millions.png
    :align: center

-To display all states having between 2 and 5 millions inhabitatants the parameters are:
+To display all states having between 2 and 5 millions inhabitatants the view parameters are:

   ``&viewparams=low:2000000;high:5000000``